connellsharp/Firestorm/README.md

 It's still in active development.
 I have so many feature ideas for future versions!

 #### Copyright
-Copyright � 2018 Connell Watkins
+Copyright &copy; 2018 Connell Watkins

 #### License
 Firestorm is licensed under MIT.
 Refer to [LICENSE.txt](LICENSE.txt) for detailed information.